top of page

 Conflicts of interest arise when an individual or entity holds competing interests that could potentially compromise their impartiality, judgment, or decision-making.
 These interests can be financial, personal, or professional and they often emerge in situations where an individual's duty to one party conflicts with their allegiance to another.
 Conflicts of interest are not inherently unethical, but they require careful management to ensure that they do not unduly influence business decisions.

 Corruption on the other hand, involves the abuse of power for personal or other private gain, often through dishonest or fraudulent means.
 It can encompass a wide range of unethical behaviours, including bribery, procurement fraud or other associated financial crime.
-Corruption not only distorts fair competition but also undermines the principles of transparency, accountability, and fairness that are essential for a healthy business environment.
+Corruption not only distorts fair competition but also undermines the principles of transparency, accountability, and fairness that are essential for a healthy business environment both in public and private sectors.

 NAVIGATING THE FINE LINE

 While conflicts of interest and corruption are distinct concepts, the line between them can sometimes be blurred.
-What separates the two is primarily the intent of an individual and the extent to which ethical boundaries are crossed:
+What separates the two is primarily the intent of an individual and the extent to which ethical boundaries are crossed.
+Examples of the differences can manifest in a number of ways.

 1. Deliberate intent: Conflicts of interest typically arise unintentionally, driven by the nature of business interactions.
 Corruption, on the other hand, involves deliberate and often concealed efforts to gain an unfair advantage.